mweel1/usa_high_level/grants/animal-agency/ownership-tracking/index.md

 ## Transfer of ownership

 At any-time the owner can transfer the chip to another owner where they would become the owner via e-mail address if they were allowed to purchase animals.
+You must fit the following qualifications to transfer the animal to an owner based on its type:

+- Nobody in the household can have criminal records of animal abuse.
+- Must living a residence large enough for the animal.

 ## Finding Lost Animals